google/clusterfuzz/docs/clusterfuzz/architecture.md

   }}/reference/glossary/#corpus) to smallest size based on coverage (libFuzzer only).
 - `analyze`: Run a manually uploaded testcase against a job to see if it crashes.

-### Bots
-There are 2 kinds of bots on ClusterFuzz - preemptible and non-preemptible.
+There are two kinds of bots on ClusterFuzz:

-Preemptible means that the machine can shutdown at any time.
-On these machines we only run `fuzz` task.
-These machines are often cheaper on cloud providers, so it's recommended to scale using these machines.
+- **Preemptible**: The machine can shut down at any time, and can only run the `fuzz` task.
+These machines are often cheaper on cloud providers, so we recommended using them to scale.

-Non-preemptible machines are not expected to shutdown.
-They are able to run all tasks (including `fuzz`) and other critical tasks such as `progression` which must run uninterrupted.
+- **Non-preemptible**: The machine is not expected to shut down.
+It can run all tasks, including critical ones like `progression` that must run uninterrupted.

 [bisecting]: https://en.wikipedia.org/wiki/Bisection_(software_engineering)
 [minimization]: {{ site.baseurl }}/reference/glossary/#minimization